 Search for news and information by keyword above or find links to state news stories organized by topic.

 Kentucky data: Herd estimated at 750,000 in 2013 before fawning, 900,000 by October.
 A stable population, slightly declining in the southeastern part of the state where a study is underway to determine the cause.
 Fawn production was good in 201, the acorn crop was modest, but farmers increased acres of corn and soybeans.
 About 850,000 to 900,000 in 2012 and 2013, up from an estimated 740,000 deer in 2011, which was down a little from the previous recent peak of 800,000.
 Approximately stable population over the past 10 years, but the declining population in parts of southeastern Kentucky is under study.
 The state manages toward achieving balanced herd demographics, bucks were about 54 percent of the 2013 harvest.
-About 10,000 elk in the state as of 2013, growing herd.

 The deer herd was hunted to near extinction in the early 1900's, conservation efforts restored the deer.
 By 1979 the total deer harvest was about 9,000.